Last Updated on: 29th May 2023, 08:27 am

 Conure Beak Anatomy

-A three-pronged bone called the intermaxillary that’s embedded into the forehead supports it.
-There are also two prongs located on the lower part of the upper mandible that attach to the skull’s sides.
+A three-pronged bone called the intermaxillary embedded into the forehead supports it.
+There are two prongs on the lower part of the upper mandible attached to the sides of the skull.

-- Open and close their mouths
+- Open and close their mouths.

-- Eat food
+- Eat food.

-- Fully use their mouths without the rigid part of the beak jamming against their throat
+- Fully use their mouths without the rigid part of the beak jamming against their throat.

-Once the food’s inside the beak, the parrot uses its tongue to manipulate the food around the mouth into the correct position, ready to swallow.
+Once the food’s inside the beak, the parrot uses its tongue to move the food around the mouth into the right position, ready to swallow.

 Glottis and Choana

-It works alongside the choana, which sits at the roof of the mouth.
-They join together whenever the parrot closes its beak, giving it a closed connection between the nostrils and windpipe.
+It works alongside the choana, which sits on the roof of the mouth.
+They join together whenever the parrot closes its beak, giving it a connection between the nostrils and windpipe.

 Laryngeal Mound And Esophagus

-The laryngeal mound (or papillae) sits at the base of a sun conure’s tongue, helping it guide its food toward the esophagus.
+The laryngeal mound (or papillae) sits at the base of a sun conure’s tongue, enabling it to guide its food toward the esophagus.